seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-            "The amount of retries attempted before the download attempt to the Cryptographic Device Material (CDM) server is considered a failure.
+            "The amount of retries attempted before the download attempt to the cryptographic device material (CDM) server is considered a failure.
 Note, this scalar applies to the download of any type of item from the CDM server (e.g., CDMs, CDMLs)."